mlab-upenn/gokart-autoware.universe/gokart/README.md

-# GoKart-Sensor-Ros2
+# gokart-autoware

-This is the latest ros2 Humble repo for gokart applications.
+This is the latest repo for the Autoware AV4EV gokart project.
+This version ported the original [gokart-sensor](https://github.com/mlab-upenn/gokart-sensor/tree/ros2_humble_purepursuit) repo (ros2_humble_purepursuit branch) into Autoware.Universe (May, 2024).
+Perception and planning packages developed for reactive race were also integrated.
+Follow the instructions to install the AV4EV gokart version of Autoware and Autoware.Universe.

+To reduce the chance of dependency version conflicts, it is recommended that Autoware is installed on a new and clean Ubuntu 22.04 system.
+Avoid installing any other drivers/packages until this Autoware installation process is completed.
+The Autoware installation process would automatically install the best versions of NVIDIA driver, cuda driver, etc, for the Autoware packages.

 ## Overview

-### Sensor Drivers
+### Sensor Drivers and Manual

 (1) Senpentrio Mosaic-H Dev Kit ([Manual](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaichdevkit)) + Swift Navigation RTK ([Link](https://www.swiftnav.com/skylark))